Do Idaho Courts Support Grandparents’ Rights?

 When Can You Petition?

-• During or after a divorce: Custody battles can cause grandparents’ bonds with children to be lost.
-Petitioning for visitation can help preserve that connection.
+• During or after a divorce: Custody disputes can cause grandparents’ bonds with children to be disrupted.
+Petitioning for visitation may help preserve that connection.

-• If you previously had a strong role: If you’ve been a part of the child’s life through living with them, providing childcare, or maintaining a close, long-term relationship, the court might view your contribution as really important for the child’s emotional growth.
+• If you previously had a strong role: If you lived with the child, provided childcare, or maintained a close long-term relationship, the court may view that connection as important to the child’s emotional growth.

 What the Court Looks For

-Loving your grandchild alone is insufficient; it is imperative to demonstrate that your presence is meaningful and contributes positively to their well-being.
+Loving your grandchild alone is not enough.
+You must be able to show that your presence is meaningful and contributes positively to the child’s well-being.

-Although each case is unique, the court typically considers the following factors:
+Although each case is unique, the court may consider factors such as:

 • The emotional bond between grandparent and child